smartclean/smartclean.github.io/docs/eventBusIncidentsPush.md

 ---

 ## Receive Workforce incidents (work orders)
-This page describes how incidents generated for your Matrix Property can be pushed to your own application over the web.
+This page describes how incidents generated in your Matrix Properties can be pushed to your own application over the web.

 ## Pre-requisites to enable data push
 1. Valid data sources for Matrix incidents installed and activated in desired Buildings of your Matrix Property (for example: IoT Sensors)
-2. Valid URL to desired endpoint in your pre-available web service to receive the incidents.
+2. Valid URL to desired endpoint in your pre-available web service (to receive the incidents).

-       The desired endpoint in the respective web service to receive incidents must be available before requesting us to activate Incidents push.
+       The desired endpoint in respective web service must be available before requesting us to activate Incidents push.

 ## How it works